rycatt/rycatt/README.md

-## 👀 Hi there!
+## 👋 Hi there!

-I'm Ryan, currently high school passionate about becoming a full-stack developer.
-I'm currently learning React, and I love building projects to grow my skills.
+I’m Ryan, a high school student passionate about becoming a full-stack developer.
+I’m currently learning React and love building projects to grow my skills.

 ### 🧰 Languages & Tools